 Make sure you cook the quinoa first before measuring and adding it to your mix.

 Don’t like quinoa?
 It’s okay to omit altogether.
 Feel free to add a few extra vegetables and additional shredded cheese to give the muffins a bit extra bulk.

 Cheese: I used Parmesan cheese because I had it in my house, but you could swap Parmesan cheese with shredded mozzarella or cheddar.
-Your egg muffins, your choice.
+Your muffins, your choice.

 How to Make

 It’s quite easy to make these vegetable quinoa egg muffins.

-First, you’ll want to crack and scramble those beautiful Happy Eggs to blend the yolks and whites together evenly.
+First, you’ll want to crack and scramble those beautiful eggs to blend the yolks and whites together evenly.

 Then, here comes the “hard” part: You’ll add all the other ingredients to the egg mixture and mix together well.
 Pretty simple, right?